momentohq/client-sdk-javascript/examples/nodejs/eventbridge/README.md

 ### **Prerequisites:**

+- Momento Cache: momento-eventbridge-cache.
+If cache does not exists, can create one using the [momento console](https://console.gomomento.com/) .
 - Momento API Key, can be created using [momento console](https://console.gomomento.com/) if you haven’t already created one
 - HTTP API endpoint the same region as Momento API Key.
 You can copy the endpoint from the console after creating the API Key or refer to the [Regions Section here in the documentation](https://docs.momentohq.com/topics/develop/api-reference/http-api#regions)
 - AWS Account AccessId, Aws Secret Key (and AWS Session Token if you are using temporary credentials)